Leob000/M1_internship_transformer_growth/report/main.typ

 - $h$ Number of heads

 == Matrix
+We will first place ourselves in the case where $b=1$.

 In the case of multi head attention, for each head $i = 1,...,h$, we have:
 - Input $X in RR^(d_s times d_e)$
 - $W_Q_i in RR^(d_e times d_k / colMath(h,#red)), Q_i:= X W_Q_i in RR^(d_s times d_k / colMath(h,#red))$